MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-endpoints-windows-defender-advanced-threat-protection.md

     b.
 Select **Group Policy**, click **Download package** and save the .zip file.

 2. Extract the contents of the .zip file to a shared, read-only location that can be accessed by the endpoints.
-You should have a folder called *OptionalParamsPolicy* and the file *WindowsDefenderATPOnboardingScript.onboarding*.
+You should have a folder called *OptionalParamsPolicy* and the file *WindowsDefenderATPOnboardingScript.cmd*.

 3. Open the [Group Policy Management Console](https://technet.microsoft.com/en-us/library/cc731212.aspx) (GPMC), right-click the Group Policy Object (GPO) you want to configure and click **Edit**.